primeqa/primeqa/docs/development.md

 Docstrings are used to generate the API reference.
 OneQA Docstrings follow the Google convention.
 See [Sec.
 3.8](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) for more details.
+Such doctrings can be used to auto-generate code comments using Sphinx tool (Example: https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html)

 If you are using PyCharm, this docstring style can be selected from: `File --> Settings --> Tools --> Python Integrated Tools`.

+#### Notebooks:
+Each contribution should have an easy to use notebook that exemplifiess how to instantiate and use the functionality.
+An example for MRC on Tydi is here: https://github.ibm.com/ai-foundation/OneQA/blob/master/notebooks/mrc/tydiqa.ipynb

 #### Documentation Pages
 Documentation pages (such as this one) are generated from a collection of Markdown files located